WDuncker/level-5-mission-2-computer-vision-app/README.md

 ## Getting Started

 To get started you will need to have Visual Studio Code installed on your device and a github account.
+You will also need a Microsoft Azure Account and a custom vision training resource.

 ### Prerequisites